Today’s post is a fun one, as I want to share how I taught my baby girl how to catch a ball at 16 months old.

 Catching a ball requires hand-eye coordination, and some good hand and finger control and strength to close on the ball.

-How To Develop Hand-Eye Coordination In Babies
+How To Develop Hand-Eye Coordination In Babies and Toddlers

 Pretty much everything babies are doing involving their hands will help develop hand-eye coordination.